-This is done to help inform the investment decision.
 One way to get a real sense of what companies are doing is to compare them against their peers.
-You also ■ Environmental factors, which include climate want to determine if a company has good governance they have robust policies and procedures in place to ■ Social factors, which include how a company treats address material issues that may arise, which could employee health and safety matters.
-Q. How can individual investors do their own is when you're aligning your values with how you A. Investors can visit a company's website to look invest, screening out companies or sectors that don't at annual reports and other corporate reports.
-For match your beliefs.
-Alternatively, some investors example, investors can review the board of directors to see if there's the appropriate level of gender Some common negative screens include military diversity.
+You also want to determine if a company has good governance over its ESG factors.
+That means checking to see if they have robust policies and procedures in place to address material issues that may arise, which could be anything from environmental contamination to employee health and safety matters.
+Q. How can individual investors do their own research?

+A. Investors can visit a company's website to look at annual reports and other corporate reports.
+For example, investors can review the board of directors to see if there's the appropriate level of gender diversity.
 Or, do they have a plan to deal with the impacts of climate change on the business?
-Many Finally, impact investing means investing for a companies are starting to come out with specific ESG reports.
-You can also find other great resources online, such as Canada's Responsible Investment an organization that provides low-income housing to Association, the United Nations-supported Principles for Responsible Investment (PRI), and the Sustainability Accounting Standards Board (SASB).
+Many companies are starting to come out with specific ESG reports.
+You can also find other great resources online, such as Canada's Responsible Investment Association, the United Nations-supported Principles for Responsible Investment (PRI), and the Sustainability Accounting Standards Board (SASB).
 Q. Who is responsible investing for?

-factors.
-It used to be that earnings were the most company's financial performance.
-Studies show that important factor in assessing a company's value, but companies with good governance, and that manage now we know that non-financial factors make up a their environmental and social risks, will perform greater proportion of a company's value.
-That may be better financially.
-There have also been studies that due in part to the internet and social media, which allow quick public reactions that can impact share prices.
+A. I think all investors should be thinking about ESG factors.
+It used to be that earnings were the most important factor in assessing a company's value, but now we know that non-financial factors make up a greater proportion of a company's value.
+That may be due in part to the internet and social media, which allow quick public reactions that can impact share prices.
 It's important to remember that it can be challenging to measure these non-financial factors, which include ESG risks and opportunities.
 As an investor, you need to give yourself the time to do the research and talk to knowledgeable people to get more comfortable in the space, but responsible investors agree that it's well worth the effort. ■ Melanie Adams (left) is Vice President and Head, Corporate Governance and Responsible Investment at RBC Global Asset Management Inc.